HackBulgaria/Programming101-CSharp/README.md

 ### Week 4

-* Introducing Generic Types
-* Introducing C# Collections & data structures in C#
-* Solving problems with different data structures.

-### Week 5

 * Second take on C# OOP concepts
   * Interfaces & standard interfaces: `IEnumerable`, `IComparable`
   * Inheritence & Abstract Classes
   * Polymorhism
-  * Overloading vs. Overring
+  * Overloading vs Overriding vs Hiding
+  * When to use inheritance and when to use a member
+    * is vs has

+### Week 5

+* Introducing Generic Types
+* Introducing C# Collections & data structures in C#
+* Solving problems with different data structures.
+* Nullable types

 ### Week 6